md-zaman/kubernetes/Notes.md

 Worker Node:
 10. Kubelet is responsible for maintaing the pod.
 It ensure that the pod is always running if the pod is not running, it will inform the API server in control plane.

-11. Container runtime: It can be docker (dockershim) or any other container runtime of crio, containerd or any other container runtimes which implements conatiner interface.
+11. Container runtime: It can be docker (dockershim) or any other container runtime of crio, containerd or any other container runtimes which implements container interface.

 12. Kube proxy: provides you networking.
 Every container has to be allocated with IP address and load balancing capabilities.
 (Basically uses the IP tables on your Linux machine).